 The Best Medical Alert Systems With No Monthly Fee, Tested by Caregivers

-Most medical alert systems cost $20-$30 monthly, with mobile options reaching $45 per month.
-For budget-conscious seniors, unmonitored medical alert systems offer a worthwhile alternative to traditional systems that can cost upward of $40 monthly.
+Most medical alert systems cost $20–$40 monthly, with mobile options reaching upwards of $50 per month.
+For budget-conscious seniors, unmonitored medical alert systems offer a worthwhile alternative to traditional systems.
 These no-fee devices typically call 911 during emergencies, though they lack access to trained urgent response agents.

 While we generally recommend traditional medical alert systems for their professional monitoring capabilities, unmonitored devices provide valuable protection when cost is top of mind.
 These systems can be especially beneficial for those on tight budgets who still want emergency response capabilities.